codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the kid cross the playground?
-To get to the other slide.
+I was fired from the keyboard factory yesterday.
+I wasn't putting in enough shifts.

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. CPU
+ 1. ?:
- 2. RAM
+ 2. ??
- 3. Register
+ 3. ?
- 4. ALU
+ 4. if then

 <details>
   <summary>Answer</summary>
-  ALU
+  ?:
 </details>